SavaMinic/SavaMinic.github.io/_posts/2023-10-01-but-we-still-love-each-other.markdown

 ---

 ### PLAY : [PLAY ONLINE](https://headhog.itch.io/but-we-still-love-each-other) [Win/Mac](https://headhog.itch.io/but-we-still-love-each-other)
 <br />

-Embark on a gentle dance of togetherness, playfully shifting and adjusting to find your perfect sleeping spot with your partner (not necessarily their perfect sleeping spot). 💤 💤 💤<br />
+Embark on a gentle dance of togetherness, playfully shifting and adjusting to find your perfect sleeping spot with your partner (not necessarily their perfect sleeping spot). 💤 <br />

 <img class="def_image" src="/img/ld54/but_we_still_love_each_other.gif" />